modernweb-dev/rocket/docs/docs/tools/check-html-links.md

 - Focuses on the broken reference targets and groups references to it
 - Fast (can process 500-1000 documents in ~2-3 seconds)
 - Has only 3 dependencies (and 19 in the full tree)
-- Uses [sax-wasm](https://github.com/justinwilaby/sax-wasm) for parsing streamed html
+- Uses [sax-wasm](https://github.com/justinwilaby/sax-wasm) for parsing streamed HTML

 ## Installation